CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 The most common side effects of CBD include: dry mouth (11%), drowsiness (8%), dizziness (5%), diarrhea (4%), decreased appetite (3%), fatigue (3%).
 Less common side effects include: increased liver enzymes (especially at high doses >300 mg daily and with concomitant use of valproate), interactions with warfarin, and rare skin reactions.

-In adults with ADHD, the most common complaint is morning drowsiness after an evening dose of CBD.
-Solution: Reduce the dose by 25-50% or move it 2-3 hours earlier before bedtime.
-Dry mouth is alleviated by increasing water and sugar-free chewing gum.
-Diarrhea with higher doses usually subsides within 1-2 weeks.
+In adults with ADHD, the most common problem is morning drowsiness after an evening dose of CBD.
+Solution: reduce the dose by 25-50% or move it 2-3 hours earlier before sleep.
+Dry mouth can be alleviated by increasing water intake and chewing sugar-free gum.
+Diarrhea at higher doses usually resolves after 1-2 weeks.

 Groups that should not use CBD

-Pregnant and breastfeeding women: There is insufficient data on safety in the fetus and infant.
+Pregnant and breastfeeding women.
+There is insufficient safety data for the fetus and infant.
 ACOG recommends complete avoidance of cannabinoids during this period.
-People with severe liver disease: CBD is metabolized hepatically, and hepatotoxicity at high doses has been documented in Epidiolex studies.
+Individuals with severe liver disease: CBD is metabolized hepatically, and hepatotoxicity at high doses is documented in Epidiolex studies.

 Patients on warfarin or other oral anticoagulants: CBD inhibits CYP2C9, which increases warfarin levels.
-People with bipolar disorder: CBD could theoretically trigger a manic episode (rare but reported).
-People with a history of psychosis: Although CBD has antipsychotic properties, combining it with THC may exacerbate symptoms.
+Individuals with bipolar affective disorder: CBD may theoretically trigger a manic episode (rare but documented).
+Individuals with a history of psychosis: although CBD has antipsychotic properties, combining it with THC may exacerbate symptoms.

 Check 5 elements.
 1) A Certificate of Analysis (COA) for each batch, preferably from an independent laboratory, with CBD and THC content results and contaminant analysis (metals, pesticides, solvents).
 2) Hemp source – the EU has stricter regulations than non-EU imports.
 3) Extraction method – supercritical CO2 is the gold standard, ethanol extraction is acceptable, solvent extraction is risky.